ReVanced/revanced-library/README.md

 - 📝 **Signing APKs**: Read and write keystores, and sign APK files
 - 🧩 **Common utility functions**: Various APIs for ReVanced patches such as JSON serialization, reading and setting patch options, calculating the most common compatible version for a set of patches and more
-- 💾 **Install and uninstall APKs**: Install and uninstall APK files using ADB locally, using the Android package manager, or by mounting using root permissions
+- 💾 **Install and uninstall APKs**: Install and uninstall APK files via ADB or locally, the Android package manager, or by mounting using root permissions
 - 📦 **Repackage patched files to an APK**: Apply patched files from [ReVanced Patcher](https://github.com/revanced/revanced-patcher) to an APK file, and align & sign the APK file automatically